with_site helper

 Use this if your test specifically needs to start with a fresh connection.
 But be aware that a fresh connection does not guarantee that the equipment will be in a pristine state.
 The equipment is not restarted or otherwise reset.

-Like connected, except that the connection is is closed after the test, before the next test is run.
+Like :connected, except that the connection is closed after the test, before the next test is run.

 Use this if you somehow modify the RSMP::SiteProxy or otherwise make the current connection unstable or unusable.
-Because isolated closes the connection after the test, you ensure that the modified RSMP::SiteProxy object is discarded and following tests use a new object.
+Because :isolated closes the connection after the test, you ensure that the modified proxy object is discarded and following tests use a new one.

-Disconnects the site if connected before calling the block with a single argument task, which is an Async::Task.
+Disconnects the site if connected before calling the block.
+No site_proxy argument is passed.

 Configurations

-The TestSite will use the following options from the test specification:
+with_site will use the following options from the test configuration:

 timeouts: